indigo-dc/jenkins-pipeline-library/docs/user/config_file.rst

 node_agent
 ``````````

 The type of agent to drive the execution of the dynamic stages.
+Docker Compose
+is used by default.

 :Type: ``string``
 :Options: ``docker-compose``